aam3/Quasars/README.md

 # Quasars
-Researching why there are quasars versus galaxies with only a black hole in the center.
+Researching why there are quasars in the center of galaxies versus galaxies with only a black hole in the center.